Blog Episode 21 - Communication: Activating Your Prayer Shield

 You'll know your prayer shield is working when the level of warfare changes.
 When opposition that used to knock you sideways now meets resistance before it reaches you.
 When you sense alignment and peace, even in the middle of hard assignments.
 When breakthroughs come that you can trace back to someone's faithful intercession.

-Friend, if you sent that invitation from Episode 20 and someone said yes, you now have everything you need to set this up well.
+Friend, if you sent that invitation from Episode 20 and someone said yes, you have everything you need to set this up well.
 Don't overcomplicate it.
 Don't wait until you have the perfect system.
 Just start.
-Clarity, consistency, confidentiality, and gratitude.
-That's the foundation.

-Send your first update this week.
+Send an update this week.
 Keep it brief.
 Tell them what you're carrying.
 Share a prayer need or two.
 Thank them for standing with you.
-That's all it takes to get the engine running.
+That one act sets the whole thing in motion — and it tells your intercessors that you meant what you said when you asked them.

 Upcoming in Episode 22, we'll talk about the three different types of prayer shields and how to tell what you actually have.
 Because if you're expecting primary prayer shield results from a secondary or tertiary shield, you're going to be disappointed.
-Consistent, personalized prayer coverage makes all the difference in how effectively your prayer shield supports you.
 We'll unpack what each type looks like and help you assess where you really stand.

 But for today?
 Set it up right.
 Communicate with clarity.
-And honor the people God has given you to stand with.
+Honor the people God has given you.

-Because establishing this habit of consistent prayer support creates a legacy and ensures you never weather storms alone but with faithful allies who wage war alongside you.
+Establishing this habit of consistent prayer support creates a legacy.
+You'll never weather storms alone again.